-An IDN ccTLD string can be requested through the IDN ccTLD Fast Track Process or its successor on a rolling basis.
+An IDN ccTLD string can be requested through the IDN ccTLD Fast Track Process on a rolling basis10.
 The IDN ccTLD string application process is separate, and independent from, the gTLD application process.
-If an applied-for gTLD string is found Smilar to any of the requested IDN ccTLDs, the String Similarity Review Panel will report it as a conflict with a requested IDN ccTLD, without forming a contention set (because contention sets are between applied-for gTLD strings).
+If an applied-for gTLD string is found similar to any of the requested IDN ccTLDs,11 the String Similarity Review Panel will report it as a conflict with a requested IDN ccTLD, without forming a contention set (because contention sets are between applied-for gTLD strings).
 ICANN org will take the approach below to resolving the conflict.

-If an applied-for gTLD string is found Similar to a requested IDN ccTLD by the String Similarity Review Panel, then if either has completed its respective evaluation process before the other is lodged, that TLD will proceed to be delegated, and the other potential applicant will be informed.
+If an applied-for gTLD string is found similar to a requested IDN ccTLD by the String Similarity Review Panel, then if either has completed its respective evaluation process before the other is lodged, that TLD will proceed to be delegated, and the other potential applicant will be informed.

-A gTLD application that has successfully completed all relevant evaluation stages, including dispute resolution and string contention, if applicable, and is eligible for entry into a registry agreement will be considered complete, and therefore that gTLD application (primary gTLD string and applied-for variant string(s), if applicable) would not be disqualified by a newly-filed IDN ccTLD request.
-The IDN ccTLD applicant will be informed accordingly.

-A requested primary IDN ccTLD string that is validated 15 will be considered complete and therefore that IDN ccTLD string (primary IDN ccTLD string and requested variant string(s), if applicable) would not be disgualified by a newly-filed gTLD application.
+- A gTLD application that has successfully completed all relevant evaluation stages, including dispute resolution and string contention, if applicable, and is eligible for entry into a registry agreement will be considered complete, and therefore would not be disqualified by a newly-filed IDN ccTLD request.
+The IDN ccTLD applicant will be informed accordingly. - Similarly, an IDN ccTLD request that has successfully completed evaluation (i.e., is validated) will be considered complete and therefore would not be held or disqualified by a newly-filed gTLD application.
+The IDN gTLD applicant will be informed accordingly.

-In the case where neither application has completed its respective evaluation process, the gTLD application (including the applied-for variant string(s), if applicable) will be put on hold while the IDN ccTLD request (including the requested variant string(s), if applicable) is undergoing evaluation.
+In the case where neither application has completed its respective evaluation process, the gTLD application will be put on hold while the IDN ccTLD request is undergoing evaluation.
 The hold could be for an undetermined period of time based on IDN ccTLD applicant providing sufficient documentation and input to complete its evaluation process, as solely governed by the IDN ccTLD application evaluation process.
 The IDN gTLD applicant will be informed accordingly.